 Miimo Robotic Lawnmower

-The high-performance high-quality HR21 (released in 1978) was developed as Honda’s first lawnmower with the goal of becoming the No. 1 lawnmower in the world, featuring a low-noise low-vibration high-performance vertical engine, easy operation and a high level of safety and durability.
+The HR21 (released in 1978), Honda’s first lawnmower that was developed with the goal of becoming the number 1 model in the world, incorporated a low-noise low-vibration high-performance vertical engine, and was a high-performance / high quality lawnmower featuring optimum working performance, safety and durability.

-The HR21 incorporated the BBC mechanism that stops the blade within three seconds in the event the clutch lever is released while the engine continues to operate.
-Current lawnmower safety regulations in the United States are based on this safety mechanism that was developed by Honda before any other company in the world.
+It incorporated Blade Brake Clutch (BBC), a safety mechanism that is the first of its kind in the world pioneered by Honda that stops the blade within 3 seconds after the clutch is released while the engine continues to run.
+Current lawnmower safety regulations in the United Sates were established based on this BBC mechanism.